tpaschalis/tpaschalis.github.io/_posts/2018-04-14-wires-on-the-uboat.markdown

 * http://www.u-boote-online.de/waffen/torpedos.php?location=uboote
 * https://en.wikipedia.org/wiki/Jumping_wire

 > Originally these wires were design as anti-submarine net deflectors.
-If a U-boar ran into a net it had sharp cutters [...] to cut through the net [...] these wires would deflect the open net over the surface, so as not to get snagged.
+If a U-boat ran into a net, it had sharp cutters [...] to cut through the net [...] these wires would deflect the open net over the surface, so as not to get snagged.
 > Jumping wires have fallen out of use, as the wire tends to vibrate, [...] creating noise that can be detectedby enemy sonar.

 But the main thing is that